MicrosoftDocs/sql-docs/docs/big-data-cluster/encryption-at-rest-concepts-and-configuration.md

 We will reference this service as __BDC KMS__ throughout the rest of this document.
 Also the term __BDC__ is used to refer to the __SQL Server Big Data Clusters__ computing platform.

-### System Generated and Managed Keys and Certificates
+### System Managed Keys and Certificates

-BDC KMS service will generate and manage all keys and certificates for SQL Server and HDFS.
+The BDC KMS service will manage all keys and certificates for SQL Server and HDFS.

 ### User Provided Keys and Certificates

-User provides keys and certificates to be managed by BDC KMS, commonly known as BYOK.
+User provided keys and certificates to be managed by BDC KMS, commonly known as BYOK.
 This feature will provided in a future release.

 ### External Providers